Visual Testing

 • frames — Total number of frames to simulate and render.

-• on_frame — Called with the frame index before each frame.
+• on_frame — Called with (frame_index, time) before each frame.
+Return False to stop early.
 Use this to inject input between frames via InputSimulator.

 • capture_frames — Which frame indices to capture (0-based).
 None captures every frame.